dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 ## Introduction

 In [Lesson 1](../lesson1_serial_helloworld/README.md) we looked at how to send data via UART.
-While undeniably important, in a lot of applications we also need to read from UART, which is often the tricky part.
+While undeniably important, a lot of applications requires reading from UART as well, which is often the tricky part.

 In this lesson we'll look at utilizing internal interrupts to implement an efficient UART receive algorithm.
 I'm also going to introduce how to include external files to the current project to reduce clutter.
 This will also give you an idea on how to write your own libraries that you can reuse between different projects.